RikkuX491/EAST-SE-012924-Phase-4/README.md

     return '<h1>Welcome to my website!</h1>'
 ```

-This will show a page with a header that says "Welcome to my website!"
+The `index()` view will return a string containing code for a HTML header element that says "Welcome to my website!"

-4. To run the application that we created in this lesson, we need to run three terminal commands inside of our `pipenv` virtual environment, from the `server/` directory.
-Enter the following commands in your terminal:
+4. To run the application that we created in this lesson, we need to run three terminal commands inside of our `pipenv` virtual environment.
+We should ideally run these commands from the `server` directory where the `app.py` file is located.
+Enter the following commands in your terminal while inside of the `server` directory:

 ```
 export FLASK_APP=app.py